Telstra Corporation Limited – Annual report – 30 June 2020

 Other changes in our contract assets and contract liabilities represent movements resulting from changes in the transaction prices due to timing of invoicing and recognition of discounts, credits and other incentives.

-• $1,521 million (2018: $1,364 million) revenue recognised in the reporting period that was included in the contract liabilities balance at the beginning of the period
+The overall increase of $283 million (2019: $43 million) in the net contract liabilities incorporated the $1,722 million (2019: $1,521 million) revenue recognised in the reporting period that was included in the contract liabilities balance at the beginning of the period.

-Refer to note 3.3.1 for details regarding impairment assessment and related movements in contract assets.
+Refer to note 3.4.1 for details regarding impairment assessment of contract assets.

-Certain costs related to our contracts with customers and not accounted for under any other accounting standards are deferred in the statement of financial position and amortised on a basis consistent with the transfer of goods and services to which these costs relate.
+Certain costs related to our contracts with customers are deferred in the statement of financial position and amortised on a basis consistent with the transfer of goods and services to which these costs relate.

 Deferred contract costs comprise of deferred costs to obtain or fulfil an accounting customer contract.
-Table A provides movements in net book value of the deferred contract costs.
+Table A provides movements in net book values of the deferred contract costs.